chrisGrando/tiny11builder-24H2/README.md

 ## About:

-This fork was created to adapt the [original tiny11builder script](https://github.com/ntdevlabs/tiny11builder) for a better support of the version 24H2 of Windows 11, since the one created by ntdevlabs was presenting a poor performance and several errors, even in the [November '24 release](https://github.com/ntdevlabs/tiny11builder/releases/tag/11-17-24), which should have fixed those issues.
+Originally, this fork was created because I wasn't satisfied with the ["November '24 release"](https://github.com/ntdevlabs/tiny11builder/releases/tag/11-17-24) of the original [tiny11builder script by ntdevlabs](https://github.com/ntdevlabs/tiny11builder); which was supposedly compatible with the version 24H2 of Windows 11, but performed terribly.

+Recently, the ["September 2025 Release"](https://github.com/ntdevlabs/tiny11builder/releases/tag/06-09-25) was created, which fixed several of the issues I had with the previous version.
+However, I fell like there's still room for improvement, and that's why I'll keep maintaining my "alternative version".

-A complete overhaul of `tiny11maker.ps1` was realized, fixing the problems mentioned previously.
-A batch script that works as a launcher (`LAUNCH_TINY11.bat`) was also created, to facilitate the process of starting the script.
+A complete overhaul of `tiny11maker.ps1` was realized and a batch script that works as a launcher (`LAUNCH_TINY11.bat`) was created, to facilitate the process of starting the script.

 Only version 24H2 of Windows 11 was tested in this fork, I don't know how this script will behave with older versions.
 Support for **tiny11 core** (`tiny11Coremaker.ps1`) was dropped, since I don't see usefulness in that version.